jibeproject/matsim-jibe/README.md

 This package contains tools for creating, converting, and writing the MATSim network

+### CreateMatsimNetworkManchester.java

+Creates the MATSim network for the Greater Manchester study area.
+Requires nodes and edges files in .gpkg format.

-### CreateMatsimNetworkRoad.java
+### CreateMatsimNetworkMelbourne.java

-Creates a MATSim network (.xml) using the edges and nodes .gpkg files.
+Creates the MATSim network for the Greater Melbourne study area.
+Requires nodes and edges files in .gpkg format.

-### CreateMatsimNetworkSingleMode.java
+### WriteNetworkXmlSingleMode.java

-Simple method to produce a single-mode matsim network (e.g. a car, walk, or cycle network).
+Writes a single-mode matsim network (e.g. car, walk, or cycle network).

 ### CreateMatsimNetworkPt.java